NatWest child and teenager account review

 Learn more about children’s prepaid cards

-NatWest has a pretty comprehensive range of accounts for children and teens, and it’s especially good for teaching about personal finance and simulating an adult’s “real” banking situation.
-The current account gets bonus points for a nice little interest rate on balances (with no cap, which is quite rare!), but you’ll need to be careful about the foreign transaction fee if you travel.
+NatWest offers both a current account and a savings account for children and teens which is especially good for teaching children about personal finance and simulating an adult’s “real” banking situation.
+The current account gets bonus points for paying interest on balances (with no cap, which is quite rare!), but you’ll need to be careful about the foreign transaction fee if you travel.

 Get started by visiting Natwest’s website and applying for an account.
 If you have read this review and decided that these accounts are not the right choice, you can also discover other bank accounts for children and the option of prepaid cards for kids.